AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 ## Events

 Each time when a user interacts with a chart scroller, there's an event object generated by JavaScript that represents the user's actions.
-To use events for such purposes we need event listeners as well - you can find any necessary information about them in [Event Listeners](../Common_Settings/Event_Listeners) article.
+To use events for such purposes event listeners are necessary as well (find all about them in [Event Listeners](../Common_Settings/Event_Listeners) article).

-There are 4 special stock scroller events, which you can use to provoke some reaction from your chart or from scroller itself.
-We can use these events to handle user actions, e.g. to display a chosen time interval as text or to update any extra UI elements.
+There are 4 special stock scroller events can be tracked when the range of the demonstrated data is changed (also with using scroller).
+These events can be used to handle user actions, e.g. to display a chosen time interval as text or to update any extra UI elements.
 Let's look at the list of those events.

 Events that can be listened by a chart:
-* **selectedrangebeforechange** - dispatches before we change the selected range of the scroller
+* **selectedrangebeforechange** - dispatches before user changes the selected range of the scroller
-* **selectedrangechangestart** - dispatches when we start changing a scroller, on \mouseDown\ event
+* **selectedrangechangestart** - dispatches when user starts changing a scroller, on \mouseDown\ event
-* **selectedrangechange** - dispatches when you change a scroller somehow, on \mouseMove\ event
+* **selectedrangechange** - dispatches when user changes a scroller somehow, on \mouseMove\ event
-* **selectedrangechangefinish** - dispatches when you release the mouse button and finish the scroller change, on \mouseUp\ event
+* **selectedrangechangefinish** - dispatches when user releases the mouse button and finishes the scroller change, on \mouseUp\ event

 Now, let's create a couple of event listeners with these events.